Muscle function loss

 Muscle function loss is when a muscle does not work or move normally.
 The medical term for complete loss of muscle function is paralysis.

 Paralysis; Paresis; Loss of movement; Motor dysfunction

 Loss of muscle function may be caused by:

 - A disease of the muscle itself (myopathy)

-- A disease of the nervous system: nerve damage (neuropathy), spinal cord or nerve injury, or brain damage (stroke or other brain injury)
+- A disease of the nervous system: Nerve damage (neuropathy), spinal cord injury (myelopathy), or brain damage (stroke or other brain injury)

 The loss of muscle function after these types of events can be severe.
 Often it will not completely return, even with treatment.

 Paralysis can be temporary or permanent.
 It can affect a small area (localized) or be widespread (generalized).
 It may affect one side (unilateral) or both sides (bilateral).